microsoft/ELL/docs/tutorials/Fun-with-Dogs-and-Cats/index.md

 ### Process a static image

-Now if you followed the [Raspberry Pi Setup Instructions](/ELL/tutorials/Raspberry-pi-setup) you should have a miniconda environment named py34.
-So to run the tutorial do this:
+Now if you followed the [Raspberry Pi Setup Instructions](/ELL/tutorials/Raspberry-pi-setup) you should have a miniconda environment named py34, so to run the tutorial do this:

 ````
 source activate py34